slipsnip/base16-kakoune/README.md

 # Fork of [base16-kakoune](https://github.com/Delapouite/base16-kakoune)

-modified to adhere to new syntax for kak colourschemes.
+modified to adhere to new syntax for kak colorschemes.
 `set-face <scope> <name> <facespec>`
 This is not a proper builder.
 Converted to python script from javascript, stand-in untill I can write a proper base-16 builder for kakoune.